thevoid12/void-lapse/readme.md

 ```bash
 sudo systemctl status voidlapse
 ```
-you can do the same for build as well as timestamp mode
+you can do the same for build as well as timestamp mode like sudo systemctl status voidlapse-shoot sudo systemctl status voidlapse-build sudo systemctl status voidlapse-timestamp

+after everychange run
+sudo systemctl daemon-reload
+then start the service
 ---

 ## License